-Over the past 10 years, both the U.S. and Canadian governments have directed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for many decades.
-The recommended phase-out mandates are anticipated to have the HVAC industry shift to a more earth friendly refrigerant with a technical code R410A.
-R410A has been shown to be safer for the environment.
+Over the past decade, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment phase out production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for the last several decades.
+The recommended phase-out mandates are anticipated to have the HVAC industry turn to a more earth friendly refrigerant with a technical label R410A.
+R410A has been proven to be safer for the environment.

 In late 2010 the majority of air conditioning companies began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
-The units can legally be sold and installed then your local HVAC contractor (such as Levy & Son Service Experts) can charge the unit with R22.
+These A/C units can legally be sold and installed then your local HVAC contractor (such as Levy & Son Service Experts) can charge the unit with R22.
 R22 is still legal for AC repair or service for a short time longer.
 The reason for these Dry Charged Units is to offer the greater Dallas area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-Dallas homeowners should understand that these Dry Charged Units are allowed in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+Dallas homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
 As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?